miotke/Learn-Programming/README.md

 # Learn Programming
-Contains various projects and code files that I create to learn various languages and programming techniques.
+Contains various projects and code files that I create to learn various languages, programming techniques, and topics.
+A lot of the stuff in this repo is projects I used while learning.
+Mostly projects in Python and Swift.

 ## Current Work